-Surry Hills is one of Sydney’s most popular foodie suburbs, and with good reason.
+Surry Hills is one of Sydney’s most popular foodie suburbs and with good reason.

 As Australia’s only certified organic pasta brand, restaurant and cooking school, expect nothing short of exceptional at Surry Hills’ Pasta Emilia.
 From beautiful sauces to hand-made pasta dishes, you’ll want to come hungry to this delicious spot.
 Find out more here.

-Pizza Fritta is a new Italian bar and eatery in Surry Hills, dubbed as the cheeky little sister to the Via Napoli.
+Pizza Fritta is a new Italian bar and eatery in Surry Hills, dubbed as the cheeky little sister to Via Napoli.
 The signature menu item here is set to be the pizza fritta, a deep-fried pizza dish similar to the calzone, with the finest ingredients sourced from Naples and cheese folded inside.
 Find out more here.